MicrosoftDocs/azure-docs/articles/cognitive-services/Anomaly-Detector/overview.md

 ---
-title: What is Anomaly Detector? | Microsoft Docs
+title: What is the Anomaly Detector API? | Microsoft Docs
 titleSuffix: Azure Cognitive Services
-description: Use the Anomaly Detector's advanced algorithms to identify anomalies in your time series data.
+description: Use the Anomaly Detector API's advanced algorithms to identify anomalies in your time series data.
 services: cognitive-services
 author: aahill
 ms.service: cognitive-services